Can I change PowerPoint starting slide number?

 Whatever the reason, changing all fonts in PowerPoint is not as hard as it may seem.
 In this blog post, we show you how to change all fonts in PowerPoint in a few simple steps.
 We will also share some troubleshooting hints and tips in case you encounter any problems along the way.

-Note that this blog post looks at how to change fonts in an existing presentation.
+Note that this blog post looks at how to change fonts in an existing PowerPoint presentation.
 If you are trying to change fonts in a PowerPoint theme or template, refer to our other blog post about How to change theme fonts.

 The first step to change all fonts in PowerPoint is to select all the slides that you want to update.
 There are a three different ways to select all slides:

-To open the Replace Fonts dialog box, you can either press Ctrl+H on your keyboard, or click on the Editing> Replace > Replace Fonts on the Home tab.
+To open the Replace Fonts dialog box, you can either press Ctrl+H on your keyboard, or click on the Editing> Replace > Replace Fonts on the PowerPoint Home tab.

 The Replace Fonts dialog box in PowerPoint has two drop-down menus: one for the font that you want to replace, and one for the font that you want to use instead.

-To choose the font that you want to use instead, click on the second drop-down menu and select the font name from the list.
+To choose the PowerPoint font that you want to use instead, click on the second drop-down menu and select the font name from the list.
 You can also type in the name of any font that is installed on your computer.

-The final step is to click the Replace button at the bottom of the Replace font dialog box.
+The final step is to click the Replace button at the bottom of the PowerPoint Replace font dialog box.
 This will apply the font change to all your selected slides for the font you have selected.
 Remember that if you have multiple different fonts in your PowerPoint presentation that you want to change, you will need to complete the step of selecting and clicking replace for each font you want to update.
-The top drop down box in the Replace Font dialog box will display each instance of font used in your presentation, so you can use this to check whether there are additional fonts that you want to change.
-Remember to take care if changing Wingdings or Webdings fonts as these are typically used for symbols, and changing them may impact a symbol you had inserted in your presentation.
+The top drop down box in the Replace Font dialog box will display each instance of font used in your PowerPoint presentation, so you can use this to check whether there are additional fonts that you want to change.

 Once you have finished changing fonts, you can close the dialog box by clicking the close button or the X button at the top right corner.